kwyoke/RF_modulation_classification/README.md

 # Summary

-I explored various neural architectures (CNN and LSTM variants), different data representations (IQ, amplitude-phase, constellation diagrams) and different RF datasets (radioML, Matlab comms toolbox) to answer the following questions:
+I explored various neural architectures (CNN and LSTM variants), different data representations (IQ, amplitude-phase, constellation diagrams) and different RF datasets (radioML, Matlab comms toolbox) and tried to answer the following questions:
 <ol>
-<li>What is the best model architecture? </li>
+<li>Q: What is the best model architecture? </li>
- CNN + LSTM architecture with skip connections looks promising for time-series features.
+Me: CNN + LSTM architecture with skip connections looks promising for time-series features.

-<li>What is the best feature? </li>
+<li>Q: What is the best feature? </li>
-Amplitude-phase time-series improves model performance at high SNR, IQ time-series improves model performance at low SNR.
+Me: Amplitude-phase time-series improves model performance at high SNR, IQ time-series improves model performance at low SNR.
 Constellations are only good in high SNR conditions especially for higher order modulations.

-<li>How well do models adapt to different channel conditions? </li>
+<li>Q: How well do models adapt to different channel conditions? </li>
-The models I tried do not adapt very well to different datasets.
+Me: The models I tried do not adapt very well to different datasets.

 </ol>